 Why would you help?

-This is the time when I call in my favors.
+This is the time to call in my favors.

 You don't have to help, of course.
 I don't want to pressure anyone.
 I'm writing this because I sometimes get asked: “Hey you did this really nice thing for me and I want to pay you back, but I can't actually pay you, so what else can I do?”
 It's really clear from my perspective how people could help, but others don't necessarily see that.
-I want to make this easy as pie (eating it, not baking it, duh).
+I want to make this super easy.

 Here's how you can help creatives in general (from most to least involved):